Skip to main content

 Fix 5 — Drop the Density

-180% density wigs photograph beautifully and look like helmets in person.
-Your real hair averages closer to 100-130% density at the hairline.
-A wig at 180% is fighting you the second you put it on.
+Here's the trap.
+180% density wigs look amazing in product photos and feel like helmets in real life.
+Your real hair at the hairline is around 100–130% density.
+A 180% wig is fighting you the second you put it on.

-You cannot remove hair from a wig at home, but you can do three things:
+You can't remove hair from a wig at home, but you have three options:

-• Add layers and soft face-framing pieces.
-Volume that is broken up reads as natural.
+• Add layers and face-framing pieces.
+Broken-up volume reads as natural.

-• For your next purchase, drop to 150% density.
-It is the sweet spot for most face shapes — enough volume for body, light enough to look real.
+• Buy 150% density next time.
+It's the sweet spot for daily wear — enough body, light enough to look real.

-Fix 6 — Soften the Color Transition at Your Hairline
+Fix 6 — Bridge the Color Gap at Your Hairline

 If your real hair color is one shade and your wig is another, the line where wig meets forehead becomes a visible seam.
-The fix is not buying a perfect color match — it is breaking up the contrast.
+The fix is not buying a perfectly color-matched wig — it's breaking up the contrast.

-Pull a few of your own baby hairs forward before you install, and let them lay over the front of the lace.
-Now your face is reading your hair, not "where wig begins."
-This works even if the wig is a different color than your real hair because the eye sees your hair first.
+Pull a few of your own baby hairs forward before installing.
+Let them fall over the front of the lace.
+Now your face reads your hair, not "where the wig begins."
+This works even if the wig is a completely different color than your real hair — the eye sees your bio hair first.

-If you have no edges to spare — for medical hair loss, after chemo, or with thinning at the temples — a swipe of brow product where your hairline would be works the same way.
-The brain reads "hair" wherever it sees the texture.
+If you have no baby hairs to spare — for medical hair loss, alopecia, chemo recovery — a soft swipe of brow product where your hairline would be does the same job.
+The brain reads "hair" wherever it sees texture.

-This is the single step beginners skip more than any other.
-Most lace fronts ship with a neutral pale lace because pale lace tints to every skin tone.
-Untinted, the lace is roughly the color of office paper.
-On a deeper skin tone it reads like a band of beige across the forehead.
+This is the step beginners skip more than any other.
+Pre-cut lace ships in a neutral pale tone because pale lace tints to every skin tone with one quick step.
+Untinted, that pale lace is roughly the color of office paper.
+On a deeper skin tone, it reads as a band of beige across the forehead.

-1. Lay the wig on a clean towel, inside out.
+1. Lay the wig flat on a clean towel, inside out, lace facing up.

 2. Foundation, tint spray, or even diluted brown craft paint — start light.

 4. Let it dry fully.
-Lace looks darker wet than it does dry.
+Lace looks darker wet than dry.

-5. Check the color in natural daylight, not bathroom light.
+5. Check the color in natural daylight before declaring victory.
+Bathroom light lies.

-If you are nervous about tinting your nice wig, practice on a fingertip of lace from the edge first.
-It washes off and gives you a sample.
+If you're nervous about tinting your nice new wig, practice on a small edge of the lace first.
+Foundation washes off with water if you don't like it.

-The Five-Minute "Does My Wig Look Fake?"
-Test
+The Five-Minute "Is My Wig Looking Fake" Self-Check

-Stand in your bathroom and check each of the following.
+Stand in your bathroom.
+Check each one.
 Anything you fail is fixable above.

-• From three feet away, can you see a band of lighter color at your forehead?
+• Three feet away — can you see a band of lighter color at your forehead?
 (Fix 1)

 • Is your hairline a straight, dense edge?
 (Fix 2)